 What is your major responsibility in your current position?

 As an attorney, I practice in two areas: FDA regulatory law and intellectual property (IP) law.

-On the FDA side, I help companies in the food, dietary supplement, and cosmetic industries to stay off of the radar screens of FDA and FTC.
-My work focuses on helping them comply with assorted regulations in terms of manufacturing, marketing, and developing their products.
+On the FDA side, my work focuses on helping companies in the food, dietary supplement, and cosmetic industiries comply with assorted regulations in terms of manufacturing, marketing, and developing their products.

 What's a typical day on the job like?

 I am blessed with a lot of variety in my work!
-Some days are spent at the desk, writing, counseling clients via telephone conferences, developing strategies for complying with FDA regulations or for protecting innovations, and negotiating technology-based agreements.
-Other days involve meetings outside the office, and lunches with colleagues.
+Some days are spent at the desk writing, counseling clients via telephone conferences, developing strategies for complying with FDA regulations or for protecting innovations, and negotiating technology-based agreements.
+Other days involve meetings outside of the office with clients and colleagues.

 Describe your work environment.

 As an attorney, my workplace is a law office.

 Does your job follow a typical 9-to-5 schedule?